 Amend 4 Dec 2000 b) 2 blows per 75 mm at depths greater than the footing width.

 Depths shall be measured from the underside of the proposed footing.

 Hearth The insulating floor under the fire and in front and at the sides of the fireplace.

-Intended use of a building includes:
+Intended use, in relation to a building: